-This course is perfect if you play games and want to learn how to make them.
-If gaming is your thing and you dream of creating the next best-selling game and seeing your name on the credits, this is the course for you.
+This course is perfect if gaming is your thing, you are aged 19+ and you dream of creating the next best-selling game and seeing your name on the credits.

 You’ll learn techniques that plug you straight into the industry, from the design of a game through to app development, ranging from digital production techniques and creative disciplines, including: